-Version 2 inversion data are provided as one model product with additional parameters such as sphericity, radiative forcing and spectral flux.
-Version 2 inversions will be released as Levels 1.5 and 2.0, based on the level of aerosol optical depth (AOD) and other quality almucantar and principle plane checks.
+Version 3 inversion data are provided as one model product with additional parameters such as sphericity, radiative forcing and spectral flux.
+Version 3 inversions is released as Levels 1.5 and 2.0, based on the level of aerosol optical depth (AOD) and other almucantar and hybrid quality checks.

 + Version 2 Inversion Product Descriptions (PDF)